Masum-Osman/system-design-playground/High Availability/HA-PasteBin.md

 Let's think about where we can do some additional work for that HA.
 And to let you know, these things are my concepts.
 I had learned them.
 I am not saying "That is the only way."
 I am eager to learn different approaches of yours.

+I may consider the following points as I have this tiny level of experience till now:

+1. Try to prioritize your DB.
+2. Multiple clusters of your app
+3. Use Load Balancer
+4. Use keepalived to up and running your load balancer
+5. Use this whole system in different Cloud Providers

 ## Database
-So for that, the first thing we need to do is, We may partitioned our DataBase on their priority then the service they may provide.
+So for that, the first thing we need to do is, We may partition our DataBase on their priority then the service they may provide.
-Try to separete the data base rather than keeping it one big storage.
+Try to separate the database rather than keeping it one big storage.
-And If possible, I would apply Master Slave architecture here so that the GET and POST may work indevidualy and improve overall DB performance.
+And If possible, I would apply Master Slave architecture here so that the GET and POST may work individually and improve overall DB performance.

 ## Services
 After that, we may point our eyes on our application server.
 Get up baby.
 You need to be clustered too.
 Cluster each of them at least 3 in number.